OndrejNepozitek/Edgar-Unity/docs/generators/dungeon-generator.md

     var generator = GameObject.Find("Dungeon Generator").GetComponent<DungeonGenerator>();
     StartCoroutine(generator.GenerateCoroutine());

 There is one problem with the simple approach - coroutines cannot really handle exceptions.
-So if there is some problem with the generator or with custom post processing logic, the coroutine just dies and we are not able to do any cleanup.
+So if there is some problem with the generator or with custom post-processing logic, the coroutine just dies and we are not able to do any cleanup.
 Therefore, I implemented a smarter coroutine that lets us handle any errors.
 Example usage:

     using System.Collections;
     using ProceduralLevelGenerator.Unity.Generators.DungeonGenerator;